allforabit/workspaces-starter-legacy/README.md

 ## TODO

 There are a handlful of optimisations and additions I need to add, performance and tooling wise for future projects.

 - Prettier
 - ESLint-TypeScript ~~TSLint~~
 - Performance optimisations
+- Jest Testing

 ## Express